caiopimentel/TheIncredibles/README.md

 The whole software was developed on Processing and as an exercise in programming, without using any libraries.

-Its was decided to make the illustrations in a more ludic style, and they’re rich in small little details that help establish the narrative in a way that was clear, but still fun and interesting.

-The texts follow the line as the illustrations, giving the character a voice that is both  casual and charismatic.

 Version: TheIncredibles_E27

 # Authors: